As Oct. 18 vaccine deadline nears, here are WSU coach Nick Rolovich’s options and contract terms

 The deadline for state employees to be fully vaccinated or receive an exemption for medical or religious reasons is Oct.
 18, which made Monday significant: Rolovich would have to get the one-dose Johnson & Johnson shot by the end of the day to meet the vaccination deadline.

-But there’s no reason to believe the second-year coach has experienced a change of heart since July 21, the day he went public with the decision not to get vaccinated.
+But there’s no reason to believe WSU’s second-year coach has experienced a change of heart since July 21, the day he went public with the decision not to get vaccinated.

-Since then he has been asked repeatedly about his status, including Monday, and said only that he will follow the mandate.
+Since then, he has been asked repeatedly about his status, including Monday, and said only that he will follow the mandate.

 If we assume Rolovich wants to continue coaching the Cougars beyond Oct.
 18, that leaves one path: A religious or medical exemption.